-Hayes’s poetry collections include How to Be Drawn (2015), finalist for the National Book Award and the National Books Critics Circle Award; Lighthead (2010), which won the National Book Award, was a finalist for a National Book Critics Circle Award, and was nominated for a Hurston/Wright Legacy Award; Wind in a Box (2006); Hip Logic (2002), chosen for the National Poetry Series and also a finalist for an LA Times Book Award and an Academy of American Poets James Laughlin Award; and Muscular Music (1999), which won a Kate Tufts Discovery Award; and American Sonnets for My Past and Future Assassin (Penguin Books, 2018).
+Hayes’s poetry collections include How to Be Drawn (2015), finalist for the National Book Award and the National Books Critics Circle Award; Lighthead (2010), which won the National Book Award, was a finalist for a National Book Critics Circle Award, and was nominated for a Hurston/Wright Legacy Award; Wind in a Box (2006); Hip Logic (2002), chosen for the National Poetry Series and also a finalist for an LA Times Book Award and an Academy of American Poets James Laughlin Award; Muscular Music (1999), which won a Kate Tufts Discovery Award; and American Sonnets for My Past and Future Assassin (Penguin Books, 2018).
 His poems have also been featured in several editions of Best American Poetry and have won multiple Pushcart Prizes.
 A collection based on his Bagley Wright lectures, To Float in the Space Between: A Life and Work in Conversation with the Life and Work of Etheridge Knight, is forthcoming from Wave Books in September.

 Hayes’s additional honors include a Whiting Writers’ Award and fellowships from the MacArthur Foundation, the National Endowment for the Arts, and the Guggenheim Foundation.
 He has taught at Carnegie Mellon University, the University of Alabama, and the University of Pittsburgh.
 Hayes lives in Pittsburgh.